Internet-of-People/iop-profile-server/docs/ARCH-PS-Data-Layer.md

 ### Database Component

-The Database component cares about maintaining the database in a good shape, which means that it performs a number of cleanup tasks both during the startup as well as periodically during the normal life of the profile server.
+The database component cares about maintaining the database in a good shape, which means that it performs a number of cleanup tasks both during the startup as well as periodically during the normal life of the profile server.
 These tasks remove unused records from the database which were not removed as a part of normal execution flow for performance or practical reasons.